 Don’t forget to season with salt and pepper to taste.

-If the water is low, add more up to the fill line of the VARDESATTA.
+If the water is low, add more up to the fill line of the pressure cooker.

 In only one hour you’ll have delicious broth.
 Using a strainer to remove the vegetables and chicken bones from the soup will result in pure liquid gold!
-As you can see below (right) after straining the vegetables from my grandmother’s version of the recipe, skimming the fat off the chicken soup at the beginning of the cooking process will leave you with a clearer broth as compared to ATK’s recipe which isn’t skimmed at all (bottom right).
+As you can see below (right) skimming the fat at the beginning of the cooking process will leave you with a clearer broth as compared to ATK’s recipe which isn’t skimmed at all (bottom right).
 However, we popped both versions into the fridge overnight to combat that.
 The fat will solidify and you can remove it the next day.

 Our STRAPATS pedal bin is indispensable once all the spent vegetables and chicken bones are strained from the soup; it’s great to have a decent sized bin in the kitchen to hold the green bin waste!